Rugrats: Search for Reptar: Development and release

-Rugrats: Search for Reptar was developed with the intent of appealing to children ages seven to twelve.
-THQ started a multimillion-dollar marketing campaign for Search for Reptar, the second-biggest campaign of 1998, after The Legend of Zelda: Ocarina of Times campaign for the Nintendo 64.
-Marketing included television and print advertisements, promotional tie-ins, and online advertisements; demos were distributed among kiosks, hardware pack-ins, and on PlayStation: The Official Magazine demo discs; and images of the game were shown on Rugrats Fruit Snacks' boxes.
-The campaign took about one year to formulate, and was a collaboration between Sony Computer Entertainment America and THQ to expand the younger children's market on the PlayStation.
-It was one of only two THQ games to have television advertisements at the time, the other being WCW/nWo Thunder.
+THQ created a multimillion-dollar marketing campaign for Search for Reptar, the second-biggest of 1998 for a video game after The Legend of Zelda: Ocarina of Time.
+Marketing included television and print advertisements, promotional tie-ins (including images of the game on Rugrats Fruit Snacks' boxes), and online advertisements.
+A trailer for the game was included in PlayStation Interactive Sampler Vol. 8, a demo disk distributed by Sony to promote various video games.
+Demos were distributed through kiosks, hardware pack-ins, and PlayStation: The Official Magazine demo disks.
+The campaign took about a year to formulate and was a collaboration between Sony Computer Entertainment America and THQ to expand the children's market on the PlayStation.
+It was one of two THQ games to have television advertisements at the time, the other being WCW/nWo Thunder.